Grand Choral Synagogue (Saint Petersburg): In the Soviet era

 After the 1917 revolution and the subsequent Russian Civil War, the Jewish community of Saint Petersburg lost many members to emigration.
 The Soviet authorities imposed a restriction on bank accounts related to the synagogue and dissolved the Saint Petersburg Jewish Community, in a decree signed by Grigory Zinoviev.

 During the Second World War

 The Saint Petersburg Synagogue was bombed by the Nazis during the Siege of Leningrad between 1941 and 1943.
 However, the hospital on the premises of the synagogue remained in operation.
 The Jewish community managed to survive the siege of Leningrad, as well as other oppression over the years.

-Today

 National landmark

 Today the Great Choral Synagogue of Saint Petersburg is a registered landmark and an architectural monument of federal importance.
 Major reconstruction was carried out between 2000 and 2003.
-On 5 Tamuz 5761 (26 June 2001), the Great Hall was reopened after reconstruction.
-The Great Hall, also called the Main Hall, holds 1200 and has women's galleries on three sides.
+On 26 June 2001, the Great Hall was reopened after reconstruction.
+The Great Hall, also called the Main Hall, holds 1,200 worshipers and has women's galleries on three sides.